 This report includes a description of the actions completed for the measurable goals of each Best Management Practice (BMP) identified in the MaineDOT SPMP for each MCM in the General Permit.
-BMPs for all the MCMs were completed successfully in PY8 except for MCM 1 where as in PY7, due to COVID-19, spring training sessions were canceled.
+BMPs for all the MCMs were completed successfully in PY7 except for MCM 1 where, due to COVID-19, spring training sessions were canceled.